danlucas/gdi-angular-intro-slides/content/directives.md

 Note: When you want to hide someting when a condition is true IE. You want to hide your guilty pleasure films

-Only show when you actually own it... <!-- .element: class="fragment" -->
-note: Enable user to show and hide a longer description